 - Living in a house a requirement?

 - They require a fenced in yard?

-- You are required to have an older dog in the home to teach the new dog manners?
+- You need to have an older dog in the home to teach the new dog manners?

 - They require you to be an experienced dog owner?